Deadline July 1

 The Rivers and the Hughes competitions focus on student achievements.
 The Rivers Prize will be given for an outstanding paper in medical anthropology written by an undergraduate student; the Hughes Prize will be awarded for the best paper written by a graduate student.
 The names of the winners (and of their mentoring professors, if appropriate) will be announced at the SMA annual business meeting during the annual AAA meeting.
 Encourage your students to apply.

-Papers must have been written while a student, in this or the preceding academic year only.
-Both prizes carry a $250 cash award, and the journal Medical Anthropology Quarterly (MAQ) will have the right of first refusal on winning manuscripts.
-Winners serve on the judging committee in the following year’s competition.
+Papers must have been written while the applicant was a student, in this or the preceding academic year only.
+The prize carries a $250 cash award, and the journal Medical Anthropology Quarterly (MAQ) will have the right of first refusal on winning manuscripts.
+Winners serve on the judging committee in the follow- ing year’s competition.

-The cover letter should contain (a) the paper title, (b) which competition it is being entered into (Hughes or Rivers), (c) details about the author (including information on student status and relevant advisor’s name, if any), and (d) an email address for correspondence.
-Please also include your (e) postal mailing address and (f) phone number.
+The cover letter should contain (1) the paper title; (2) which competition it is being entered into (Hughes); (3) details about the author (including information on student status and relevant advisor’s name, if any); and (4) an email address for correspondence.
+Please also include your postal mailing address and phone number.
+The committee chair will send the submitted paper and the cover letter to the rel- evant subcommittee members.

 The Steven Polgar Prize is awarded to a professional medical anthropologist for the best paper published in the SMA’s journal MAQ during the most recent complete volume year.
 The prize carries a $500 cash award.
 No nominations are needed: articles published in MAQ by eligible recipients will automatically be considered for this prize.